MiemieMethod/bedrock-docs/docs/refs/protocols/packets/moveplayerpacket.md

 //// define
 Tick：<!-- md:samp unsigned varint64 -->

-- 基本类型。Should be the tick we last processed from PlayerAuthInputPacket or 0 if we're not doing server authoritative movement
+- 基本类型。protocol.packet.moveplayerpacket.tick.descriptionShould be the tick we last processed from PlayerAuthInputPacket or 0 if we're not doing server authoritative movement

 ////